 Once a month the Cathedral offers family focused in-person worship at the 1pm service.
 These are special services designed with a bit more wiggle room.
 Music, prayers, the Eucharist, and a children's talk are all included.
 This service is currently on hiatus.

 St. Brigid’s is a vibrant, growing eucharistic community where questions are honoured, faith is nurtured, and discipleship pursued.
 The service is a dressed-down, contemplative, contemporary liturgy, with activities intentionally set out for children.
-St. Brigid’s is the Cathedral’s newest congregation, having been planted in May 2014.
-People who attend are often new to the Anglican tradition but have found a home here.
-(75 minutes) This Evening Prayer service is currently available via Zoom.
+(75 minutes) This is a hybrid service: you can take part on-site or on-line.
+Contact email@example.com if you want to attend virtually.

 A timeless, contemplative, centring service featuring Gregorian Chant that seamlessly blends music, scripture, and prayer.
 This service is a reminder of God’s nearness in the darkness, as well as, in the light.
 The Women’s and Men’s Scholae alternately sing the office of Compline.
 People who attend are searching for a spiritual experience, through beauty, mystery, song, and silence.
 (30 - 40 minutes) Compline is currently available via livestream at thecathedral.ca/live